 - 1/4 teaspoon smoked paprika

-- In a small bowl, whisk together the olive oil, vinegar, garlic, red pepper flakes, smoked paprika, oregano, and salt.
+- In a small bowl, whisk together the olive oil, vinegar, garlic, salt, oregano, red chili flakes, and smoked paprika.
 Stir in the parsley.
 Alternatively, you could combine the ingredients in a mortar and pestle or with a few pulses in a food processor.

-- Serve as a sauce over roasted or grilled vegetables.
+- Season to taste and serve as a sauce over roasted or grilled vegetables.